 Our Mission

-Champion justice & equity through non-violent, consensus-based social transformation
+Champion justice & equity through non-violent,

 Prioritize Antyodaya by serving the most deprived communities